 Repeat all of these 3 exercises 10 times each, 4-5 times a day.
 Only go as far as you can naturally, without doing any trick movements to try and get further.
 This will increase over time and should not be forced.
 If you are having problems progressing with the exercises and have a follow-up consultation booked, please do let the clinician know so that they can review the exercises and refer you on to Physiotherapy if necessary.
 If you are on an independent management programme, then please contact us using the number at the top of the letter so that we can also arrange physiotherapy for you.
-Smoking cessation Medical evidence suggests that smoking prolongs fracture healing time.
-In extreme cases it can stop healing altogether.
-It is important that you consider this information with relation to your recent injury.
-Stopping smoking during the healing phase of your fracture will help ensure optimal recovery from this injury.
-For advice on smoking cessation and local support available, please refer to the following website: <http://smokefree.nhs.uk> or discuss this with your GP.
 Sources of information This information leaflet has been developed by the Fracture Care Team at Brighton and Sussex University Hospitals Fracture Care Team and adapted for use at East Sussex Healthcare NHS Trust.
-Information updated during the COVID-19 pandemic to ensure that patients with injuries have information, support and care despite social distancing.
 Important information This patient information is for guidance purposes only and is not provided to replace professional clinical advice from a qualified practitioner.
+Information updated during the COVID19 pandemic to ensure that patients with injuries have information, support and care despite social distancing.
 Your comments We are always interested to hear your views about our leaflets.
-If you have any comments, please contact the Patient Experience Team - Tel: 0300 131 4731 or by email at: [esh-tr.patientexperience@nhs.net](mailto:esh-tr.patientexperience@nhs.net) Hand hygiene The trust is committed to maintaining a clean, safe environment.
+If you have any comments, please contact the Patient Experience Team - Tel: 0300 131 4731 or by email at: eshtr.patientexperience@nhs.net Hand hygiene The trust is committed to maintaining a clean, safe environment.
 Hand hygiene is very important in controlling infection.
 Alcohol gel is widely available at the patient bedside for staff use and at the entrance of each clinical area for visitors to clean their hands before and after entering.
 Other formats If you require any of the Trust leaflets in alternative formats, such as large print or alternative languages, please contact the Equality and Human Rights Department.
-Tel: 0300 131 4434 Email: [esh-tr.AccessibleInformation@nhs.net](mailto:esh-tr.AccessibleInformation@nhs.net) After reading this information are there any questions you would like to ask?
-Please list below and ask your nurse, practitioner or doctor. --- --- --- --- Reference The following clinicians have been consulted and agreed this patient information: Dr Danielle Vidler - Consultant and Clinical lead Emergency Department CQ Mr Utham Shanker - Consultant and Clinical lead Emergency Department EDGH The directorate group that has agreed this patient information leaflet: URGENT CARE Next review date: December 2027 Responsible clinician/author: Emergency Department Consultants © East Sussex Healthcare NHS Trust - [www.esht.nhs.uk](http://www.esht.nhs.uk)
+Tel: 0300 131 4434 Email: esh-tr.AccessibleInformation@nhs.net After reading this information are there any questions you would like to ask?
+Please list below and ask your nurse, practitioner or doctor.
+Reference The following clinicians have been consulted and agreed this patient information: Dr Danielle Vidler - Consultant and Clinical lead Emergency Department CQ Mr Utham Shanker - Consultant and Clinical lead Emergency Department EDGH The directorate group that has agreed this patient information leaflet: URGENT CARE Next review date: December 2027 Responsible clinician/author: Emergency Department Consultants © East Sussex Healthcare NHS Trust - www.esht.nhs.uk